2023 Most Popular Philosophy & Religious Studies Master's Degree Schools in New Jersey

 The colleges and universities below are the most popular for philosophy and religious studies majors pursuing a master's degree.

 Our analysis found Princeton University to be the most popular school for philosophy and religious studies students who want to pursue a master’s degree in New Jersey.
-Princeton is a moderately-sized private not-for-profit school located in the city of Princeton.
+Princeton is a medium-sized private not-for-profit school located in the city of Princeton.

 Of the 13 students majoring in philosophy and religious studies at Princeton, 54% are male and 46% are female.

 The in-demand master’s degree programs at Seton Hall University helped the school earn the #2 place on this year’s ranking of the most popular philosophy and religious studies schools in New Jersey.
-Seton Hall is a medium-sized private not-for-profit school located in the large suburb of South Orange.
+Seton Hall is a medium-sized private not-for-profit school located in the suburb of South Orange.

 Read full report on Philosophy & Religious Studies at Seton Hall University